NREL/OpenStudio-analysis-spreadsheet/README.md

 If you experience issues accessing github.com, rubygems.org, or aws.amazon.com, make sure that the path to these sites are not blocked.
 Some more information can be found in [this issue](https://github.com/NREL/OpenStudio-analysis-gem/issues/3).

-## Todos

-* Move the analysis files under need a project specific folder (under project)
-* Re-enable the kill_all methods